sunha-shin/sunha-shin/README.md

 <br>• Operating systems
 <br>• Project management

-Feel free to reach me at shinsunha11@gmail.com
+Feel free to reach me at :e-mail: shinsunha11@gmail.com

 <!--
 **sunha-shin/sunha-shin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.